Unstable Instantons in A-model Localization: A -model Localization

 \subsection{Gauge-fixing}

-The deformation term is gauge-fixed according to the standard BRST procedure.
-We construct a gauge-fixing action that will be added to the deformation term, resulting in the gauge-fixed deformation term.
-The gauge-fixing action is closed under a linear combination of the BRST symmetry generator and the \emph{$A$}-model scalar supercharge.
-The gauge-fixed deformation term will be the quantity that we expand around the localization locus in the next section.
+The localizing term is gauge-fixed according to the standard BRST procedure.
+We construct a gauge-fixing action that will be added to the localizing term, resulting in the gauge-fixed localizing term.
+The gauge-fixing action is closed under a linear combination of the BRST symmetry generator and the $A$-model scalar supercharge.
+The gauge-fixed localizing term will be the quantity that we expand around the localization locus in the next section.

 We introduce the BRST operator $Q_{\mathbf{B}}$, the anti-commuting scalar ghosts $c,\tilde{c}$, and a commuting scalar $B$.
 The action of $Q_{\mathbf{B}}$ on the fields is

 where $\Phi$ denotes $\sigma,\tilde{\sigma},\tilde{D},\lambda_{\mu},\lambda,\tilde{\lambda}$.